Therapeutic Approach

 Asking questions is sometimes more important than having answers.

-I come to this field with a personal and work history rich in experience outside of the therapy world.
+I come to this field with a history, both personal and professional, rich in experience outside of the therapy world.

 My practice is diverse and I draw from many different approaches and modalities as well as from my knowledge of art, literature, history, popular media, sociology and science, among other fields when approaching your specific concern and relating to your larger context.
 Identifying points of connection with clients is very important to me.
 I’m trained in E.M.D.R., which I have used to help clients deal with serious trauma and addictions as well as issues related to personal and professional development.
 I am also a sex-positive, kink aware therapist.